9 Ways to Stop Sweating So Much

 How to stop sweating with diet tricks:

-- 1. Stay Hydrated: Aside from keeping you alive, water provides other useful benefits.
+- Stay hydrated: Aside from keeping you alive, water provides other useful benefits.
 In this instance, it helps cool your body.
 Lower core temperature means your body doesn’t have to sweat as much to release extra heat.
 On the other hand, dehydration can lead to more sweating.
 Moral of the story, drink plenty of water and you’ll sweat a lot less.
 You may have heard the eight cups a day rule, but experts suggest nine cups for women and 13 for men.

-- 3. Cut down on deep fried, fatty, processed foods: Avoid fast foods, chocolate, white bread, junk food, and other carb-loaded comfort foods.
+- Cut down on deep fried, fatty, processed foods: Avoid fast foods, chocolate, white bread, junk food, and other carb-loaded comfort foods.
 Some people swear that a low carb/no carb lifestyle can be a cure for excessive sweating.

 Typically, we don’t think of exercise as a way of reducing sweat.
 But in this case, it can do exactly that.
+Knowing how to stop sweating with regular physical activity is not just about fitness, but overall body wellness.

 Here’s how: First, exercise can lower the stress hormone cortisol.
 Second, exercise can trigger the release of endorphins.
 Endorphins reduce your perception of pain, help you relax, and provide a feeling of satisfaction, kind of like morphine.